EDUCBA Logo

 Below is the parameter description syntax of column name does not exist exception in PostgreSQL.

-• Insert – Column name does not exist exception will display while we have to execute insert operation on specified column.
+• Insert – Column name does not exist exception will display while we have to execute insert operation on a specified column.

 • Update – Column name does not exist exception will display while we have to execute update operation on the specified column.